What Are Blue Zones? Secrets to Longevity

 This is the true essence of a longevity lifestyle.

-Lessons for Everyone: How to Apply Blue Zone Wisdom?
+Lessons for Everyone: How to Apply Blue Zone Wisdom

 You don't need Ikaria or Nicoya to get the benefits of their lifestyle.
 You can start applying those longevity lifestyle tips right where you are:

-Eat like a Blue Zone: Limit processed foods and red meat.
+Limit processed foods and red meat.
 Fill your plate with:

 • Beans